Project deep-dive

 2

 Generate the substrate Run kicad2print my_board.kicad_pcb.
-The tool parses the PCB, auto-scales if needed so the narrowest trace fills a channel, tessellates the 3D substrate mesh with grooves and pad holes, and writes an STL/3MF to ./output/.
-A self-contained HTML 3D preview is generated alongside it.
+The tool parses the PCB, auto-scales if needed so the narrowest trace fills a channel, tessellates the 3D substrate mesh with grooves and pad holes, and writes an STL/3MF to ./output/ alongside the unified build guide.

 3